minvws/nl-eHealth-experimental/examples/smartvac/README.md

-# who-smartvacc
+# smartvacc

 ## NOTE - this is based on an outdated/informal/incomplete version of the specification

 This experiment is to use a very specific selection of items to serialize to a protobuf.
-The selection of items is guided by the *draft* version of the WHO requirements for a minimum data set for vaccination certificates.
+The selection of items is guided by the *draft* version of the requirements for a minimum data set for vaccination certificates.

 Current work for defining a minimum data set focuses on medical use.
 There is already a standard